database64128/shadowsocks-go/README.md

 - `ForceReset`: Forcibly reset the connection.
 Many protocols behave this way when invalid data is received.
 (Default for Shadowsocks 2022)
 - `CloseWriteDrain`: Send FIN and keep reading until EOF.
 This is typically how legacy Shadowsocks servers handle replay.
 - `ReplyWithGibberish`: Keep reading and send random garbage after each read returns.
 This emulates how a legacy Shadowsocks server without replay protection behaves, except it doesn't actually relay the replayed payload.

+### 3. Unsafe Fallback

+A Shadowsocks 2022 server can be configured to forward TCP connections to a fallback address when the handshake fails.
+Add the `unsafeFallbackAddress` field to the server block to specify the fallback address.
+On startup a warning message will be printed to tell you that using this feature "taints" the server.
+Unsafe fallback only works for TCP connections.

+This feature might be useful when your threat model only includes off-path attackers, and you want to reuse the port or trick probes into thinking the server is something else.
+An on-path attacker (e.g. a typical censor) can easily tell that the regular traffic does not match the fallback traffic.

+### 4. Unsafe Stream Prefix

+The unsafe stream prefix feature allows you to configure a pair of pre-shared cleartext prefixes for Shadowsocks 2022 streams.
+The prefixes are prepended to the request and response streams to trick simple firewalls.

+To use this feature, add `unsafeRequestStreamPrefix` and `unsafeResponseStreamPrefix` to both client and server blocks, and specify the prefixes in base64 encoding.
+The client and server must agree on the same pair of prefixes.
+On startup a warning message will be printed to tell you that using this feature "taints" the client and server.

 ## License